Oil price agencies say they don't work like LIBOR

-LONDON (Reuters) - Oil price reporting agencies said the way they assess international spot oil prices is nothing like the method for calculating LIBOR, now at the center of a scandal for having been rigged in the interests of some banks.
+LONDON, July 12 (Reuters) - Oil price reporting agencies said the way they assess international spot oil prices is nothing like the method for calculating LIBOR, now at the centre of a scandal for having been rigged in the interests of some banks.

-Platts, part of McGraw-Hill Inc MHP.N, privately owned Argus Media and ICIS, a unit of Reed Elsevier (REL.L), said in a joint statement on Thursday they were independent organizations (IPROs) and their role was quite different from the activity of banks involved in setting the London Interbank Offered Rate.
+Platts, part of McGraw-Hill Inc, privately owned Argus Media and ICIS, a unit of Reed Elsevier, said in a joint statement on Thursday they were independent organisations (IPROs) and their role was quite different from the activity of banks involved in setting the London Interbank Offered Rate.

 There are “fundamental differences between the creation of LIBOR and the reporting and publishing of oil and energy market price assessments”, they said.